 When my son, began biting his nails soon after beginning school I realized that I was being too pushy wanting him to be the best.
 The other reason I concluded was his school was not at all child-friendly.

 Thankfully, I got a job in a residential school.
 This gave both of us the space to relax and be safe.
 My son’s nail-biting miraculously disappeared.

 When the Throat chakra is functioning we become conscious of the person we are, the internal and real worlds that make us who we are.
 It helps us express ourselves creatively and effectively

 Instead of taking your child to a specialist for his abnormal compulsive behaviors or OCD.
-The most honest and sensible course of action is to do a little self-introspection and make a checklist of how your behavior or actions have impacted your child.
+The most honest and sensible course of action is to do a little self-introspection.
+Make a checklist of how your behaviors or actions have impacted your child.

 A child is very sensitive to their emotional environment and is deeply influenced by their parents’ conduct.
 A little love and support will go a long way in ameliorating these behaviors.